OntarioTech-CS-program/lab05-solution/api/readme.md

 This is the solution for the API portion of this lab.

 >Note that there is no autograding for the Java portion of this lab due to complications
->with the libraries and implementation of the Jakarta & Glassfish setup.
+>with the libraries and implementation of Jakarta & Glassfish.

 ## Modifications